 Final Thoughts

 There are three ways to paint gemstones with watercolor.
-I hope you feel inspired to try these techniques.
+They hope you feel inspired to try these techniques.

-Whether you're painting a faceted gemstone, a rough-cut stone, or a real gemstone-inspired piece, these steps will help you create beautiful and realistic gemstones.
+Whether they’re painting a faceted gemstone, a rough-cut stone, or a real gemstone-inspired piece, these steps will help them create beautiful and realistic gemstones.

-Don't forget to experiment with different colors and textures to make your gemstones unique.
+Don’t forget to experiment with different colors and textures to make their gemstones unique.